yogeshhr/cs50-solutions/README.md

 > ⚠️ These solutions are for educational purposes only.
 Sharing, submitting, or copying them without understanding violates CS50’s academic honesty policy.

 ## 📁 Folder Structure
-Each folder contains solutions by week or topic:
+Each folder contains solutions organized by week or topic: